 How Long Does it Take to Become a Landscape Architect?

-Those thinking about becoming a Landscape Architect might also be interested in the following careers:
+Those interested in being a Landscape Architect may also be interested in:

 Image Credit: La Citta Vita via Creative Commons Attribution-Share Alike 2.0 Generic

 More about our data sources and methodologies.